Algorithms for Massive Data -- Lecture Notes: Estimating (counting distinct elements)

 \begin{lemma} Let $y = \min\{h(x_1), \dots, h(x_m)\}$.
 Then, $E[y] = 1/(d+1)$. \end{lemma} \begin{proof}

 \end{proof}

 Unfortunately, in general $E[1/y] \neq 1/E[y]$ so it is not true that $E[\hat d] = E[1/y-1] = d$.
-Technically, we say that $\hat d$ is not an unbiased estimator for $d$.
-On the other hand, if $y$ is very close to $1/(d+1)$, then intuitively also $\hat d$ will be very close to $d$.
+Technically, we say that $\hat d$ is a \emph{biased} estimator for $d$, because its expected value is not equal to the value we want to compute.
+On the other hand, if $y$ is very close to $1/(d+1)$, then intuitively also $\hat d = 1/y -1 $ will be very close to $d$.
 We will prove this intuition by studying the relative error of $y$ with respect to $1/(d+1)$, and then turn this into a relative error of $\hat d$ with respect to $d$.

 \begin{lemma} Let $y = \min\{h(x_1), \dots, h(x_m)\}$.
 Then, $Var[y] \leq 1/(d+1)^2$. \end{lemma} \begin{proof} We use the equality $Var[y] = E[y^2] - E[y]^2$.
 We know that $E[y]^2 = 1/(d+1)^2$.
 We compute $E[y^2]$ as follows: